DreamGaussian: Generative Gaussian Splatting for Efficient 3D Content Creation

 Due to the ambiguity in SDS supervision and spatial densification, the directly generated results from 3D Gaussians tend to be blurry.
 To address the issue, we identify that the texture needs to be refined explicitly, which requires delicate textured polygonal mesh extraction from the generated 3D Gaussians.
 While this task has not been explored before, we design an efficient algorithm for mesh extraction from 3D Gaussians by local density querying.
 Then a generative UV-space refinement stage is proposed to enhance the texture details.
 Given the observation that directly applying the latent space SDS loss as in the first stage results in over-saturated blocky artifacts on the UV map, we take the inspiration from diffusion-based image editing methods~\citep{meng2021sdedit} and perform image space supervision.
 Compared to previous texture refinement approaches, our refinement stage achieves better fidelity while keeping high efficiency.

-In summary, our contributions are: \begin{enumerate} \item We propose a novel framework for 3D content creation by adapting Gaussian splatting into generative settings, significantly reducing the generation time of optimization-based 2D lifting methods. \item We design an efficient mesh extraction algorithm from 3D Gaussians and a UV-space texture refinement stage to further enhance the generation quality. \item Extensive experiments on both Image-to-3D and Text-to-3D tasks demonstrate that our method effectively balances optimization time and generation fidelity, unlocking new possibilities for real-world deployment of 3D content generation. \end{enumerate}
+In summary, our contributions are: \begin{enumerate} \item \begin{diff}We adapt 3D Gaussian splatting into generative settings for 3D content creation, significantly reducing the generation time of optimization-based 2D lifting methods.\end{diff} \item We design an efficient mesh extraction algorithm from 3D Gaussians and a UV-space texture refinement stage to further enhance the generation quality. \item Extensive experiments on both Image-to-3D and Text-to-3D tasks demonstrate that our method effectively balances optimization time and generation fidelity, unlocking new possibilities for real-world deployment of 3D content generation. \end{enumerate}